"

 Causes Fine Lines and Wrinkles?

-Wrinkles and fine lines are two common types of age-related skin changes.
+Wrinkles and fine lines are two common signs of age-related skin changes.
 Wrinkles are deeper and more noticeable lines that can appear on the face, neck, and other body areas, while fine lines are smaller and shallower lines that often develop around the eyes and mouth.
-Both wrinkles and fine lines are caused by a combination of factors including age, genetics, exposure to the sun, and other environmental stressors.
+However, wrinkles and fine lines are caused by a combination of factors including age, genetics, exposure to the sun, and other environmental factors.
 As we age, our skin becomes less elastic and less able to retain moisture, contributing to wrinkles and fine lines.

 Table of Content